QuizQuiz (video game): Aftermath

 QuizQuiz has evolved into the Korean online game Q-Play and has been dropped from all servers outside of South Korea.
-The Japanese version of QuizQuiz, which remained very similar to the North American beta version, was dropped December 14, 2004.
+The Japanese version of QuizQuiz, which remained similar to the North American beta version, was dropped in December 2004.

 The character sprites were later put into a Nintendo DS game called Ping Pals.
 This game allowed users to purchase clothes similar to the way clothes are collected in QuizQuiz.

 QuizQuiz R

-On April 21, 2011, Nexon Korea made a CBT for QuizQuizR that lasted until May 19, 2011.

-It featured a new mode and made a raffle for real life games (Blue Marble Game, HalliGalli Game and 2 more prizes) if you did tasks while it lasted.
+In April 2011, Nexon Korea made a CBT for QuizQuizR that lasted until May 19.
+It featured a new mode and made a raffle for real life games (Blue Marble Game, HalliGalli Game and 2 more prizes).